rmsare/sfmtools/README.md

 # sfmtools

-Scripts for processing tasks in photogrammetry and structure from motion
+Utility functions for pipeline processing tasks in photogrammetry and structure from motion using Agisoft PhotoScan